TheresNothingImportantHere/StateFarmClient-clone/README.md

 - To see eggs through walls with **boxes**, enable `PlayerESP`.
 - To see all players easily with **lines**, enable `Tracers`.
 - To see players' eggs through walls (not guns), enable `Chams`.
-- To see nametags through walls, enable `Nametags`.
+- To see nametags through walls, enable `NameTagESP`.
 - You also may want to adjust your FOV with the slider.
 The default for Shell Shockers is **72**.

 <br>